irohan98/Dance-Form-Classifier/README.md

 - cv2

 ## Model Architecture
-You can see the entire model architecture in the above colab notebook using the code shown below
+You can see the architecture of the model in the above colab notebook using the code shown below
 ```
 model.summary()
 ```